AWS - Amazon Web Services

 - Pay as you use

-- Crash / failure resistent
+- Crash / failure resistant

 Instance purchase options